 Development of the OpenET platform was supported by the S. D. Bechtel, Jr. Foundation, Gordon and Betty Moore Foundation, The Walton Family Foundation, The Keith Campbell Foundation for the Environment, Lyda Hill Philanthropies, The Laney and Pasha Thornton Foundation, the Water Funder Initiative, Desert Research Institute Maki Endowment, Windward Fund, the North, Central, and South Delta Water Agencies, the NASA Western Water Applications Office and the NASA Applied Sciences Program.
 In-kind support was provided by partners in the agricultural and water management communities, Google Earth Engine, and the Water Funder Initiative.
 OpenET has now transitioned to a non profit organization that has received transitional support from the Walton Family Foundation and Lyda Hill Philanthropies, and is also receiving public support from a mix of state and federal entities.

-One goal of OpenET is to continually provide the best available science-based estimates of ET.
+One goal of OpenET is to continually provide the best available science-based ET data.
 This requires a team of researchers and programmers to maintain and update the code as the science and underlying input data improves and as cloud computing and the Google Earth Engine platform evolve.
 We also expect ongoing computing and data charges and administrative and management needs associated with initiating and maintaining contracts and coordinating efforts between OpenET’s scientific community and its users.
 OpenET must also provide user support and the development of training resources for the OpenET user community.